tuvo1106/aws-primer/certified_solutions_architect.md

 - Subnets
 - Network Interface

-All log data is stored and accesible using Amazon CloudWatch Logs or S3.
+All log data is stored and accessible using Amazon CloudWatch Logs or S3.

 ---